greenelab/deep-review/sections/05_treat.md

-protein-protein interaction, or broader cellular phenotype.  `TODO: clarify desired outputs, what will be done with the top-ranked hits, one vs multiple hits, abandoning lead compounds` This screening process can serve as one of the first step in the long drug discovery pipeline, where novel chemicals are pursued for their ability to inhibit or enhance disease-relevant biological mechanisms.
+protein-protein interaction, or broader cellular phenotype.  `TODO: clarify desired outputs, what will be done with the top-ranked hits, one vs multiple hits, abandoning lead compounds` This screening process can serve as one of the first steps in the long drug discovery pipeline, where novel chemicals are pursued for their ability to inhibit or enhance disease-relevant biological mechanisms.
 The appeal of machine learning in this domain is the need to improve the efficiency of the initial high-throughput screens such that